Home/Journal

 • Improvements or upgrades the landlord wants to make

 The critical distinction is between damage and wear and tear.
-A stain on a carpet that was two years old when you moved in is damage.
-Slight flattening of that same carpet from normal use is wear and tear.
-The age of items matters — a landlord cannot charge you to replace ten-year-old curtains that have faded naturally.
+A stain on a two-year-old carpet is damage.
+Slight flattening from normal use is wear and tear.
+Age matters — a landlord cannot charge you to replace a fifteen-year-old curtain because it has faded.

 Kitchen: